-The Commission's broad membership provides a benefit for participating Agencies and the Commission operations by maximizing representation across the federal government.
-Four specific Members come from the blind and disabled community, as private citizens.38 The varying expertise and backgrounds of the talented Members is key to the success of the AbilityOne Program.
-Currently, the Commission has an untenably low six Commission Members, which is less than half of the full fifteen set by law.
-Maintaining full membership has been difficult for reasons not known to the OIG.
+The Commission's broad membership provides a benefit for participating agencies and the Commission's operations by maximizing representation across the federal government.
+Four specific Members come from the blind and disabled community, as private citizens.36 The varying expertise and backgrounds of the talented Members is key to the success of the AbilityOne Program.
+Currently, the Commission has seven Commission Members, which is less than half of the full fifteen set by law.
 The current membership level means lower representation by government agencies and it decreases program outreach, communication, and opportunities for greater transparency across the enterprise.